ascoarchitect/multi-cloud-architecture/multi-cloud-service-comparison/compute.md

 #### Instance Types

 AWS has a large number of compute services which are designed to meet the many needs of customers far beyond simply providing a means of running virtual machines.
-Within the EC2 portfolio, there are also a wide range of specific instance types which are custom built by AWS to provide capabilities such as low-cost high-performance ARM processing with the Graviton3 chipset, M1 Mac chipsets for developers writing MacOS applications and deep learning instances which are intended for machine learning requirements.
+Within the EC2 portfolio, there are also a wide range of specific instance types which are custom built by AWS to provide capabilities such as low-cost high-performance ARM processing with the Graviton3 chipset, M1 Mac chipsets for developers writing macOS applications and deep learning instances which are intended for machine learning requirements.

 Below is a non-exhaustive list of specialist instance types available on EC2: